San Lazaro Tourism and Business Park

-San Lazaro Tourism and Business Park is the marketing name given to the 16 ha multiple use site under development by the Manila Jockey Club Investments Corp. in Manila, Philippines.
+San Lazaro Tourism and Business Park is a 16 ha mixed-used development by the Manila Jockey Club Investments Corp. in Manila, Philippines.
 It takes its name from the old San Lazaro Hippodrome, a horse racetrack that stood on the site from circa 1900 to 2003.
 Currently, the site includes the SM City San Lazaro shopping center, the two-tower Vertex office complex, the three-tower Celadon Park and Celadon Residences, and the five-tower Avida Towers San Lazaro condominium complex.
 It has been declared a tourism economic zone with information technology component in 2009.